sauravhiremath/fifa-stats-crawler/README.md

-# Fifa 20 Players Stats Crawler
+# Football Players Statistics WebCrawler

-This project is a sub-module for [Fifa Custom Team Builder](https://github.com/sauravhiremath/fifa).<br>
+This project is a sub-module for [Multiplayer Football Draft Simulator](https://github.com/sauravhiremath/fifa).

 # About

 A web-crawler to scrape all football players' information from [Sofifa](https://sofifa.com/players) and exporting it to JSON format.
-Perform data cleaning and analytics on the obtained data<br><br>
+Perform data cleaning and analytics on the obtained data

 * Crawler: Built on scrapy using python3
 * Analytics: IPynb noteboook python3

-Further exported to the [Fifa Custom Team Builder Backend](https://github.com/sauravhiremath/fifa-api) to serve as an API.
+Further exported to the [Football Draft Backend](https://github.com/sauravhiremath/fifa-api) to serve from an endpoint

 # Steps to run the project

 * Install project dependencies <br>
     ```python